watersalesman/net-g/README.md

 ```
 sudo netg-pref
 ```
+To uninstall simply run the *netg-uninstall.sh* script as root.

 *The Gmail account and password will be saved as plaintext in the config file.* Although the file is only accessible by root, consider creating an account or using a junk account for security purposes.
 The config file will be stored as */etc/netg/netg.conf*